Updated: Jan 7

-Research is pretty clear: we all hold implicit bias, unconscious attitudes and stereotypes that affect our thoughts and behavior.
-They are different from known biases that people are aware of (and may conceal for social or political reasons).
-These biases are so deeply imbedded in our psyche that they impact not only our behaviors, but how we perceive others, without us even knowing it.
+These shortcuts are what create our implicit bias, the unconscious attitudes and stereotypes that affect our thoughts and behavior.
+We all have them.
+These are different from known or conscious biases that people are aware of (and may conceal for social or political reasons).
+Implicit biases are so deeply imbedded in our psyche that they impact not only our behaviors, but how we perceive others, without us even knowing it.
 Don’t believe it?
 Harvard has several free online implicit bias tests if you want to try it out.

-Psychologists have categorized many types of bias, from favoring information that already aligns with our opinions or beliefs, to giving the “benefit of the doubt” to individuals who conform to specific qualities we prefer.
-Bias includes both positive associations (preferring one quality over another) and negative associations (rejecting or discriminating against specific qualities).
+Psychologists have categorized many types of bias, from favoring information that already aligns with our opinions or beliefs (confirmation bias), to giving the “benefit of the doubt” to individuals who conform to specific qualities we prefer (halo effect).
+Bias includes both positive associations in preferring one quality over another, and negative associations in rejecting or discriminating against specific qualities.

 Why is Bias Important?

-Bias isn’t all bad.
-There are evolutionary functions that these biases serve, such as helping us reach decisions quickly in times of danger.
-Compartmentalizing and generalizing keep large concepts more manageable and provide stability in times of stress and anxiety.
+Bias isn’t all bad, or to be put more plainly, there are evolutionary functions that these biases serve, such as helping us reach decisions quickly in times of danger.
+We process a great deal of information every day, and in times of crisis with high emotions and high stakes, we can suffer from cognitive overload.
+Compartmentalizing and generalizing keep large concepts more manageable and provide stability in times of danger, stress, and anxiety.

-Yet a failure to examine bias and a reliance on mental shortcuts like stereotypes create barriers that impede empathy and understanding, and that ultimately perpetuate systems of inequity.
+Yet this is exactly why ignoring what our biases might be and how they form can be so catastrophic.
+A failure to examine bias and a reliance on mental shortcuts like stereotypes create barriers that impede empathy and understanding, and that ultimately perpetuate systems of inequity.
+In the case of police and healthcare, our mental shortcuts can even result in the loss of human life.
 By remaining unaware of the biases we hold and their power over our “objectivity,”we can confuse beliefs with facts.

 Origins of Bias

-But where do we get the bias and stereotypes that influence our perceptions?
+So there is a great deal of research proving that we all have bias and that it impacts our interactions with the world, but how do we form these narratives and stereotypes that influence our perceptions?
 It’s not enough to simply understand that we have biases, we need to unpack what they are and how they are created and sustained.
-I’d like to offer a simple model to think about the sources of bias as three lenses that color our ability to see things as they are.
+I’d like to offer a simple model to think about the sources of bias as three lenses that color our ability to see things “objectively.”

 Our association with particular groups can influence our bias.
 Studies show that people look more favorably on those who share some aspect of their identity, and less favorably to those who are “other.”
 This is of course complicated by intersectionality, as individuals may connect with different components of their own identity in different contexts (gender and race, for example).

 Finally, it is important to note that many of our biases are reinforced or developed from our experiences.
 If I have only ever had the same kind of interaction every time I’ve encountered a certain person, group, or institution, I may begin to assume that this is what will always occur.
-This is why seeking out different opportunities and broadening life experiences help reduce bias.
+This is why seeking out different opportunities and broadening life experiences help reduce bias, to shift our lenses and allow us to see more clearly.
 As author Chimamanda Adichie cautions in her TED talk, the Danger of a Single Story, having only one narrative of a community can limit our ability to see people as complex individuals.

 As always, we strive to co-construct ideas and solutions together.
 While dialogue, alternative perspectives, and questions are encouraged, please note that extreme comments will be deleted as they do not foster collaborative communication.
 Instead, I would encourage you to message me directly through our website -- I am more than happy to continue conversations in person or over a phone call.